suchintan/FightAndFlight/README.md

 FightAndFlight
 =============

-To run, navigate to branch in commandline and then type "python -m SimpleHTTPServer 8080"
+To run, navigate to branch in commandline and then type `python -m SimpleHTTPServer 8080`

 Then, go to localhost:8080 and start playing the game